Clastify logo

 Tree adapted to mangrove swamps

-A mangrove swamp creates two major problems for trees: the mud is salty, and it is waterlogged, so oxygen diffuses very slowly to roots.
+A mangrove swamp creates two main problems for trees: the mud is salty, and it is waterlogged, so oxygen diffuses very slowly to roots.
 Grey mangrove, Avicennia marina, is a named mangrove tree adapted to these abiotic conditions.

 These examples fit the guiding question well: habitat conditions and adaptations are related because the properties of body parts match the physical problems of the habitat.
 Hydrophobic cuticle reduces water loss; air-filled root tissue improves gas exchange; salt glands move ions out of leaves.
 In biological systems, the properties of components matter because they determine what the whole organism can do.